 Mix up your concrete patch material.
 Do not use ready-mix concrete such as Quikrete as this is not suitable for patching.
 Instead, buy a material designed specifically for patching concrete.

 Push the concrete patch compound into the crack as far as possible with a paint stirring stick.
 Make sure that no voids remain in the patch material.
 Let this deep, below-grade patch material thoroughly harden.
 The idea with this first layer is to occupy large areas toward the bottom of the crack.
 Do not bring the patch material up to the level of the concrete floor yet.

 Apply the Second Layer

-Trowel your next layer of concrete patch compound to bring the patch up to grade.
+Trowel your next layer of concrete patch compound to bring the patch up so it is level with the slab surface.
 Smooth out the patch with the flat face of your trowel.
 To further smooth out your work, use a wet sponge while the patching material is still wet.
-If you wait until the material has dried, it is not possible to work with the material any longer.
+If you wait until the material dries, it will not be possible to work with the material any longer.

 Let the Patch Cure

-Cover the area with plastic and weigh it down so that it does not blow away.
+Cover the area with plastic and weight it down so that it does not blow away.
 Let it cure for three days or for the period recommended on the product packaging.

 An Alternative for Narrow Cracks